 - blastocyst transfer

-The cost of IVF treatment accounts in Germany for 5 000 – 7 000 euro.
+The cost of IVF treatment accounts in Germany for 5,000 – 7,000 euro.
 We understand that for most couples who want to solve the infertility problem, the IVF method is the last hope and resort.
-For this reason we advise performing in-vitro-fertilization at the well-equipped reproductive centers, which can guarantee the high hygiene standards and absolute security.
+For this reason we advise performing in-vitro-fertilization at the well-equipped reproductive centres, which can guarantee the high hygiene standards and absolute security.
 Our website showcases information about the leading infertility clinics in Switzerland, Germany and Austria.
-The best European centers, specializing in infertility treatment see it as their highest concern to offer the personally tailored high-end medical services in order to meet the therapeutic needs of each patient.
+The best European centres, specializing in infertility treatment see it as their highest concern to offer the personally tailored medical services in order to meet the therapeutic needs of each patient.

 Intracytoplasmic sperm injection (ICSI)

-This modern reproduction technique is implemented in case of poor sperm characteristics in a male partner.
+ICSI is a modern reproduction technique is implemented in case of poor sperm characteristics in a male partner.
 The medical concept is simple.
-Under guidance of a special microscope a sperm is absorbed into a thin injection syringe and introduced directly into the egg.
+Under guidance of a special microscope a sperm is absorbed into a thin injection syringe and moved directly into the egg.
 Through this “marriage” of an egg and a sperm, the successful fertilization can be achieved, even if sperms are almost motionless.

 How much does fertility treatment (IVF) cost?
 This question is really important for those who want to undergo treatment abroad.
 Due to the transparent price policy of the German fertility clinics, you will get the estimate cost of treatment in advance.
 The costs for treatment will definitely be minor compared to the advantages you enjoy.